CraftAcademy/workshop/walkthroughs/step6.md

 1. Introduce a new testing framework to test our objects - `RSpec`
 2. Introduce a database - `PostgreSQL`
-3. Introduce a Object Relation Mapping library - `DataMapper`
+3. Introduce a Object Relation Mapping (ORM) library - `DataMapper`

 Add the following gems to your `Gemfile`